Hurston/Wright Legacy Award

-The Hurston/Wright Legacy Awards program honors Black writers in the United States and around the globe for literary achievement.
+The Hurston/Wright Legacy Awards program in the United States honors published Black writers worldwide for literary achievement.
 Introduced in 2001, the Legacy Award was the first national award presented to Black writers by a national organization of Black writers.
 It is granted for fiction, nonfiction and poetry, selected in a juried competition.

 Each fall, writers and publishers are invited to submit fiction, nonfiction and poetry books published that year.
 Panels of acclaimed writers serve as judges to select nominees, finalists and winners.
 A number of merit awards are also presented.
 Nominees are honored at the Legacy Awards ceremony, held the third Friday in October.
 The awards ceremony is hosted and organized by the Hurston/Wright Foundation.

 Merit awards

 In addition to the Legacy Awards, the Hurston/Wright board of directors may present Merit awards during the annual Legacy Award ceremony.